 SEND files are retained until a child reaches 25 years.
 All SEND files are transferred to the child's next education provider in line with GDPR regulations.
+Parents/carers will always be asked to give consent before any information is shared with other school or professionals.
 All information is confidential and is only shared with relevant staff.